nucleuslabs/form-capacitor/README.md

 Use json-schema to define the state and validation rules for your form then use a few simple Hooks to setup your form state management and validation.

 **Project Status: Mostly Harmless**

 The @latest version of this project now has reasonable test coverage using some complex form samples with react-testing-library and will soon be considered stable.

 **Pros:**
-1. It is Fast - Form state is stored in observables so it's performance is not hindered by challenges such as having a large number of inputs and doing as you type validation on fields
+1. It is Fast... - Form state is stored in observables so it's performance is not hindered by challenges such as having a large number of inputs and doing as you type validation on fields
 2. Supports big complex forms and works well with repeatable dynamic input collections
 3. Supports nth level nesting and grouping
 4. Has pretty error messages